.autoDispose

 even if no-longer listened.

-A use-case would be to set this flag to true
+A use-case would be to set this flag to true after an HTTP request have

 completed: